Azure/azure-powershell/src/StackAdmin/Azs.Subscriptions.Admin/Help/Azs.Subscriptions.Admin.md

 Updates the specified user subscription

 ### [Test-AzsMoveSubscription](Test-AzsMoveSubscription.md)
+Tests that tenant subscriptions can be moved between delegated provider offers.

 ### [Test-AzsNameAvailability](Test-AzsNameAvailability.md)
 Returns the avaialbility of the specified subscriptions resource type and name